tronprotocol/event-plugin/README.md

           triggerName = "contractlog"
           enable = true
           topic = "contractlog"
-        },
+          redundancy = true // if set true, contractevent will also be regarded as contractlog },
         {
           triggerName = "solidity" // solidity block event trigger, the value can't be modified